 - Received a 2021 Best Lawyers: Ones to Watch recognition for Real Estate Law

-- Recognized as a Rising Star in Washington Super Lawyers in 2016-2020
+- Repeatedly recognized as a Rising Star by Washington Super Lawyers, most recently in 2020

 - University of Washington School of Law Faculty Excellence in Graduation Award, 2019